 It is dangerous to combine alcohol and any strong prescription medication.

 Alcohol is a very common, legal substance that can cause intoxication when ingested in large quantities.
 In the US, only adults over the age of 21 can legally drink alcohol.
 A single drink is 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of hard liquor like rum or scotch, per hour.
-Drinking more than one serving of alcohol per hour decreases the liver’s ability to process the substance and can lead to intoxication.
-Drinking more than five drinks in a two-hour time period is considered binge drinking, which can lead to alcohol poisoning and death.
+Drinking more than one serving of alcohol per hour exceeds the liver’s ability to process the substance and can lead to intoxication.
+Drinking more than 4-5 drinks in a two-hour time period is considered binge drinking, which can lead to alcohol poisoning and death.

 If a person takes opioid prescription painkillers as their doctor has prescribed, they should not experience too many intoxicating symptoms.
 In general, opiates can make a person sleepy, chronically fatigued, or constipated, but there should not be too many side effects unless the drug is taken in a larger-than-prescribed quantity, or if the prescription is too high and needs adjustment.

 If a person receives a prescription for opioid painkillers, it is important not to drink while also taking this strong painkilling medication.
 Side effects of this drug interaction can be very serious and life-threatening.

 Mixing Alcohol and Hydrocodone, Oxycodone, or Morphine Can Be Deadly